abstracthat/sitelightning.co/source/content/documentation/page-structure.md

 ```

 If you have a content page or template that is extending page and you don't want the promotion to show then just pass an empty block to `promotion`.

+There is some validation going on for this in `submit-form.coffee` so make sure you include an `h2` tag above your form as we are currently pushing error messages there.
+I realize this is brittle and I'd like to eventually replace it with some form validation / error message library like [parsely.js](http://parsleyjs.org/).
+Pull request, anyone?

 ## Site Footer
 And last is the site footer.
 The styles are basic and defined in `site-footer.styl`.
 The menu items are defined in `site.yml`.